StarHack-SilverArrow/Starhack-Hackathon/README.md

 <p> A mobile application that increases <strong>experience sharing</strong>.
 </p>

-<p>A platform for sharing tools and experiences!
+<p>A platform for sharing cars and experiences!
 </p>

 #### FEATURES: